Things to Do in Cary, N.C.

 Setting the stage

 Koka Booth Amphitheatre, set alongside Symphony Lake and surrounded by beautiful pine trees, is the perfect setting to take in an outdoor concert.
-The venue has hosted artists including Lady Antebellum, Willie Nelson, Jack Johnson, John Mayer and more and welcomes fans of all ages.
+The venue has hosted artists including Chris Stapleton, Willie Nelson, Darius Rucker, Alabama Shakes, John Mayer and more and welcomes fans of all ages.
 The venue is also home to the North Carolina Symphony's Summerfest Series, hosts the North Carolina Chinese Lantern Festival and screens a family-friendly outdoor movie series in the warmer months.

 Experience fine dining at Herons at The Umstead Hotel and Spa, recipient of numerous accolades including Five Stars from Forbes Travel Guide and a Five-Diamond Award from AAA.